shmanu017/online-resume/README.md

   <br><br>

 **Customer Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/), Cincinnati, OH _(Jan 2020 - Apr 2022)_ <br>
-From Seed to Series B, I joined as the 22nd employee and the company has grew to a headcount of almost 300.

 - Provided stable and dependable production environment's to over 150 enterprise users, while offering live troubleshooting support calls.
 - Managed support calls and provided a stable and dependable production environment to enterprise users.
 Assisted clients in implementing Airflow pipelines, including the integration of the software as a central component in their data and ML workflow’s.